comit-network/RFCs/RFC-002-SWAP.md

 ### Purpose

-A message for requesting an atomic swap between two assets.
+A message for requesting a swap between two assets.
-This message contains all the information that Alice needs to provide for both parties to proceed with the swap.

 ### Definition
 ```